 We have a variety of treatment programs available to help you no matter where you find yourself on the road to recovery.
 From short-term residential programs to outpatient treatment and transitional living, we have what you need to conquer opiate dependency.
-We strongly advise against trying to detox or quit on your own.
-There is a much higher likelihood of relapse, and sometimes the withdrawal symptoms can be dangerous for your health.

 Get in touch with Turning Point and we will be happy to discuss your options with you.
 Simply call (973) 380-0905 to speak to an addiction counselor, or fill out our online contact form for a speedy reply.
 We have multiple locations throughout New Jersey, for your convenience.